-- 2014 Annual VT Healthcare and EMS Disaster Preparedness Conference: save the dates of October 14-19, 2014 (including 2 pre-conference days).
-We are working booking keynotes and an open call for speakers will be posted shortly.
-The location will be announced soon…
+- 2014 Annual VT Healthcare and EMS Disaster Preparedness Conference at Killington Grand Resport: save the dates of October 14-19, 2014 (including 2 pre-conference days).
+We are working booking keynotes and a call for speakers is open!
+For more information, see here.

 - NREMT Recertification: nearly half of all VT EMS personnel are facing a March 31, 2014 renewal date for their NREMT certification (…including some key EMS staff!).
 Please check your cards and file your recert as early as possible.
 Those with NREMT certifications must maintain them in order to remained licensed.
 As a reminder, VT EMS licenses expire three months after the NREMT credential (June 30, 2014) so again, we ask that you file paperwork as early as possible.
 Contact us with any questions, check out the Personnel Licensing tab on the right or the NREMT at http://www.nremt.org/

 - Protocol Implementation and Transitions to New Scope of Practice Model:a reminder that protocol education must be completed by 3/31/14 by all services.
 Any services with questions/concerns should contact us as soon as possible.
 Overall, we continue to receive positive feedback on both the protocol education and the implementation.